shepheb1/shepheb1.github.io/data-errors.md

 ## Methods to Address Measurement Error

 This page contains many of our papers in a variety of areas for addressing data quality.
-This work involves many students and colleagues.
+This work involves many fabulous students and colleagues.
 My co-PI on much of this work, Pam Shaw, also has a [website](https://shawstat.org/sh2-collaborative/) that may be helpful.

 ## Analysis Methods